lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 .. admonition:: Hint n°1
     :class: dropdown

-    ..  container:: justify

-        The structure can be imported in MDAnalysis/Python using:

-    ..  code-block:: python

-        u = mda.Universe("silica-deformed.data")

-    ..  container:: justify

-        Then dandling oxygen can be detected by counting the number of neighbor (oxygen with only one connected silicon is dandling and should be completed with an hydrogen).
+    The structure can be imported in MDAnalysis/Python using *u = mda.Universe("silica-deformed.data")* Then dandling oxygen can be detected by counting the number of neighbor (oxygen with only one connected silicon is dandling and should be completed with an hydrogen).

 .. admonition:: Hint n°2
     :class: dropdown

-    ..  container:: justify

     Once hydrogen have been added, run LAMMPS using:

     ..  code-block:: lammps